yashmadan123/mslearn-openai/Instructions/Labs/04-code-generation.md

 ### Task 6: Run your application

-Now that your app has been configured, run it to try generating code for each use case.
-The use case is numbered in the app, and can be run in any order.
+In this task, you will run your configured app to generate code for each use case, which is numbered in the app and can be executed in any order.

 > **Note**: Some users may experience rate limiting if calling the model too frequently.
 If you hit an error about a token rate limit, wait for a minute then try again.